SK53/indicia-docs/administrating/warehouse/scheduled-tasks.rst

 for development and testing purposes as you would need to do this regularly throughout the day.

-When using a scheduler on the server itself you do not need to launch and kill a browser process as php/kohana can be run from the command line.
+When using cron to run the scheduled tasks link, it is common practice to call PHP directly via the command line, rather than call it by visiting the URL.
 The command to execute will be in the form:

   php path/to/file/index.php scheduled_tasks